 The Lewis Chessmen form a remarkable group of iconic objects within the world collection of the British Museum.
-They were probably made in Norway, about AD 1150-1200.
-At this period, the Western Isles, where the chessmen were buried, were part of the Kingdom of Norway, not Scotland.
+They were probably made in Norway, about AD 1150- 1200.
+At this period, the Western Isles, where the chess pieces were buried, were part of the Kingdom of Norway, not Scotland.
 It seems likely they were buried for safe keeping on route to be traded in Ireland.

-The chessmen testify to the strong cultural and political connections between the kingdoms of the British Isles and Scandinavia in the Middle Ages, and to the growing popularity within Europe of the game of chess, the origins of which lie in India after around 500 BC.
+The chess pieces testify to the strong cultural and political connections between the kingdoms of the British Isles and Scandinavia in the Middle Ages, and to the growing popularity within Europe of the game of chess, the origins of which lie in India after around 500 BC.
 Chess arrived in Christian Europe via the Islamic world, where the game was adapted to reflect medieval European society.

 Of the 93 pieces known to us today, 11 pieces are in Edinburgh at the National Museum of Scotland, and 82 are in the British Museum.
 The chess pieces consist of elaborately worked walrus ivory and whales' teeth in the forms of seated kings and queens, bishops, knights on their mounts, standing warders and pawns in the shape of obelisks.
 The chessmen represent the social hierarchy and convey the qualities and status of those represented through their dress and gestures.
 The hoard also includes 14 ‘tablemen’ gaming pieces and a buckle.